charego/fish-shell/doc_src/index.rst

 - add ``/usr/local/bin/fish`` to ``/etc/shells``
 - change your default shell with ``chsh -s`` to ``/usr/local/bin/fish``

-For detailed instructions see :ref:`Switching to fish <switching-to-fish>`.
+For detailed instructions see :ref:`Switching to fish <tutorial:Switching to fish?>`.

 Uninstalling
 ------------